CHECKED: Chinese COVID-19 Fake News Dataset: Abstract

 \section{Abstract}

 COVID-19 has impacted all lives.
 To maintain social distancing and avoiding exposure, works and lives have gradually moved online.
 Under this trend, social media usage to obtain COVID-19 news has increased.
-Alas, misinformation on COVID-19 is frequently spread on social media.
-In this work, we develop \textsc{CHECKED}, the first Chinese dataset on COVID-19 misinformation. \textsc{CHECKED} provides ground-truth on credibility, carefully obtained by ensuring the specific sources are used. \textsc{CHECKED} includes microblogs related to COVID-19, identified by using a specific list of keywords, covering a total 2120 microblogs published from December 2019 to August 2020.
-The dataset contains a rich set of multimedia information for each microblog including ground-truth label, textual, visual, response, and social network information.
-We hope that \textsc{CHECKED} can facilitate studies that target misinformation on coronavirus.
-The dataset is available at \url{https://github.com/cyang03/CHECKED} with measures of protecting users' privacy.
+Also, misinformation on COVID-19 is frequently spread on social media.
+In this work, we develop \textsf{CHECKED}, the first Chinese dataset on COVID-19 misinformation. \textsf{CHECKED} provides a total 2,104 verified microblogs related to COVID-19 from December 2019 to August 2020, identified by using a specific list of keywords.
+Correspondingly, \textsf{CHECKED} includes 1,868,175 reposts, 1,185,702 comments, and 56,852,736 likes that reveal how these verified microblogs are spread and reacted on Weibo.
+The dataset contains a rich set of multimedia information for each microblog including ground-truth label, textual, visual, temporal, and network information.
+Extensive experiments have been conducted to analyze \textsf{CHECKED} data and to provide benchmark results for well-established methods when predicting fake news using \textsf{CHECKED}.
+We hope that \textsf{CHECKED} can facilitate studies that target misinformation on coronavirus.
+The dataset is available at \url{https://github.com/cyang03/CHECKED}.

 \keywords{Dataset \and COVID-19 \and Infodemic \and Information credibility \and Fake news \and Multimedia \and Social media}